A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Experiments

 \subsubsection{Key Inferences}

 \begin{enumerate} \item APC clearly outperforms D-HBM in both cases.
 This validates the conclusions drawn from our main results in Section~\ref{sec:main_results}. \item As the number of machines increases, the optimal convergence rate of APC deteriorates and approaches that of D-HBM.
 This is to be expected for the following reason: as we increase $m$, we increase the number of local data spaces being packed into $\R^n$ (the universal data space), possibly reducing the angles between some of the local spaces.
 This ultimately reduces the cross-machine angular heterogeneity with some positive probability and leads to an increase in the expected value of the upper bound on $\kappa(S )$ established in Theorem~\ref{thm:kappa_S}. \item APC converges faster when the coefficient mean $\mu$ is increased.
-This is consistent with the findings of~\cite{azizan2019distributed} and requires further investigation. \end{enumerate}
+This is consistent with the findings of~\cite{azizan2019distributed}, and can potentially be explained by the distributional formula for $\thetah$ for non-central distributions presented in Section 10.6.4 in \cite{multivariatestats}. \end{enumerate}